sunil-samuel/Markdown/markdown-toc/Readme.md

 The script will:

-1. Create a list of headers in the form of a Table of Content
+1. Create a list of headers in the form of a Table of Content (TOC).
+The TOC is is outputted to the screen and should be copied into the root markdown page.
 2. Create a section at the top and end of each markdown file to navigate to previous, next, and the Table of Content files (optional)